 Student Welfare Services

-The new community and welfare group consists of the principal, special education teacher, guidance counselor (for junior high), school social worker, school psychologist and school nurse.
-If needed, arrangements for student representatives and guardians to attend can be made.
-Schools in Vantaa have already worked to promote the well-being in schools.
-This work continues and important topics are e.g. increasing students’ participation in school affairs, co-operation between homes and school and collaboration with various outside parties.
+Each school has a community welfare team (CWT) which deals with the general well-being of the school environment.
+The community welfare team consists of the principal or the assistant principal, special education teacher, student counselor (for junior high), school social worker, school psychologist and school nurse.
+The CWT also meets with student representatives and teachers to discuss the atmosphere and wellbeing of classes.
+Promoting well-being in the school consists of working with important topics such as increasing students’ participation in the school life, co-operation between homes and school and collaboration with various outside parties.

+If a teacher (or other staff member) has a concern about a student, he/she will first discuss the matter with the student and the guardians.
+A multidisciplinary team can be gathered for matters regarding individual students and planning their support measures.
+This group always includes the student’s guardians.
+Students’ affairs are handled in strong cooperation between the student, guardians and the school staff.
+Students’ wishes and opinions are always taken into consideration.
+The work of this group is always confidential.
+Depending on the matter, the multidisciplinary team can include e.g. the class teacher, special education teacher, student counselor (for junior high), school social worker, school psychologist and/or school nurse.
 Should the student or guardians wish, other authorities outside school may also attend the meetings.
-If a teacher (or other staff member) has a concern about a student, he/she will first discuss the matter with the child and the guardians.
-Depending on the matter, the multidisciplinary team can include e.g. class teacher, special education teacher, guidance counselor (junior high), school social worker, school psychologist and/or school nurse.